unternehmen/arctia/README.md

 ## What is Arctia?
-Arctia is a small game in the same genre as Dwarf Fortress and Rimworld.
+Arctia is a small game inspired by Dwarf Fortress and Rimworld.
-I wrote Arctia for practice, for fun, and as a tribute to the game genre.
+I am writing Arctia for practice, for fun, and as a tribute to the "automated villagers" city-building game genre.

 Tux and his friends were surprised when a huge ice chunk drifted into the nearby sea.
 The chunk was so huge that some penguins packed their bags and decided to stake out a piece of the chunk to live on.
-The elders call this chunk "Arctia", and you are leading a colony of penguin settlers on this new territory.
+The elders call this new land "Arctia", and you are leading a colony of penguin settlers on this new territory.

 ## Controls